Yoav666s/dnd-wiki/collections/_spells/nornfeld/cantrip/subterfuge.md

   - You create an instantaneous, harmless, physical sensory effect on another creature, such as a tap on the shoulder, warm breathing against the neck, or a light tug on a pocket.
 This effect is cannot meaningfully hinder a creature's actions or cause advantage/disadvantage on a roll.
   - You teleport an item that you're visibly carrying to your hand, or from your hand to a visible place on your person such as your belt.
 The item can weigh no more than 5 lbs.
   - You instantaneously light or snuff out a small flame such as that of a candle or a torch.
-excerpt: "You create a magical distraction within range."
+excerpt: "You create one of the following instantaneous magical effects within range."
 source: "Fillumir's Guide to the Feywild"
 header:
   overlay_image: /assets/images/spells/subterfuge/header.png